code-with-mehedi/search-replace-page-content/readme.txt

 = 0.1.0 =

-Initial release of the Search Replace Page Content plugin.
+Initial release of the Quick Search & Replace for Block Page Editor.
 == Arbitrary Section ==

 This plugin is designed for simplicity and focuses on Gutenberg's code editor mode.
 For advanced usage, users can pair it with custom shortcuts or extend its functionality via custom scripts.